Conor247/TaskMananger/README.md

 ``
 DELETE /delete/task/{id}
 ``
-* Used to delete a Task by id.
+* Delete a Task by id.

 ``
 DELETE /delete/task/{id}/subtask/{subtaskId}
 ``
-* Used to delete a SubTask by id.
+* Delete a SubTask by id.
-* The subtasks are given a formatted id when a Task is created or updated.
-* * This is done using the assignIdsToSubTasks() function in the TaskService class.